What is a logical SQL server in Azure SQL Database and Azure Synapse?

 - Is the versioning scope for capabilities enabled on contained resources

-- Can contain logins similar to those in instances of SQL Server in your on-premises environment that are granted access to one or more databases on the server, and can be granted limited administrative rights.
-For more information, see Logins.
+masterdatabase of a logical server contains logins similar to those in instances of SQL Server that are granted access to one or more databases on the server, and can be granted limited administrative rights.
+For more information, see logins.

 - The default collation for all databases created on a server is